inesjpedro/code-test-data-science/README.md

 * Explore more the customer IP address feature - is there a type of pattern in the IP address that can help us identify fraudulent users?

-* Explore the relation between the customer's billing address and order's shipping address.
+* Explore the relationship between the customer's billing address and order's shipping address.
 How many different shipping addresses does a customer have?

 * Include the `paymentMethodProvider` as a categorical variable (or use one-hot encoding).
 Count number